 The parameters for the web services are given as XML in the case of SOAP, and as either XML or JSON in the case of REST.
 The definition and verification of the passed parameters are made on the basis of a XSD scheme.
 Depending on the programming language, corresponding wrapper classes can be generated from the scheme, which simplifies the parameter transfer.

-https://portal.webpdf.de/webPDF is where you will find our demo server to try out webPDF and the API directly online, without having to perform an installation.
+At https://portal.webpdf.de/webPDF you will find our demo server to try out webPDF and the API directly online, without having to perform an installation.
 You can also use this server to test the portal and the SOAP and REST web services directly online.